sknepneklab/SAMoS/README.md

    /src              - Source code
       \aligner       - Implementations of different alignment interactions that control particle orientation
          \pair       - Pairwise aligners (alignments between pairs of particles)
-         \external   - Single particle aligners (such as alignment to the extrenal field) /constraints   - Implementations of constraints to different curved surfaces /dump          - Handles output of the simulation data (it supports several standard formats, plain text, VTP, mol2, dcd, etc.)
+         \external   - Single particle aligners (such as alignment to the external field) /constraints   - Implementations of constraints to different curved surfaces /dump          - Handles output of the simulation data (it supports several standard formats, plain text, VTP, mol2, dcd, etc.)
       /integrators   - Implements several integrators of the equations of motion